cryptfi/cryptfi.github.io/_posts/2018-03-31-database-resources.md

 I'm not a lawyer and therefore i'm just going to recommend you don't download any of the data listed.

 Whilst this **is** for educational purposes, i'm not going to bore you with a disclaimer, I **don't** host / own / mirror / seed any of the content linked.
+It can all be found via a couple of google searches and scrolling.

 Please email me if you need something removed for legal reasons: admin@crypt.fi